 You can also use two or more affidavits, or declarations, to prove that you were in the U.S. for any lengthy period of time for which you don’t have any other evidence.
-An affidavit is a written statement, signed under penalty of perjury, from someone who has personal knowledge of your presence in the U.S. If, for any part of the required five years of continuous presence, you do not have good evidence to show that you were in the U.S., you can submit at least two affidavits from people who can verify that you were in the U.S. during that time.
+An affidavit is a written statement, signed under penalty of perjury, from someone who has personal knowledge of your presence in the U.S. If, for any part of the required period of continuous presence, you do not have good evidence to show that you were in the U.S., you can submit at least two affidavits from people who can verify that you were in the U.S. during that time.
 You may also use affidavits to prove that a departure from the U.S. was brief, casual, and innocent.

 However, some people only have employment records to prove that they have been living in the U.S. continuously.
 If that is true for you, you may want to use proof from your work to show that you have been in the U.S. continuously.
 If your pay stubs or other work documents contain a Social Security number or name that is not yours, talk to an attorney before submitting these documents as part of your application.

 Should I tell my supervisor or coworkers my immigration status?
 Or that I’m applying for DACA?

 Your immigration status is personal, private information, and generally you should not share this with anyone other than your attorney.
 You especially should not tell your employer or anyone at your job that you are applying for DACA.
 If you do, you may risk being fired.

 You are not required to tell your employer that you are applying for DACA.

 You are not required to tell anyone at your job — including line supervisors, managers, human resources staff, or crew leaders — that you are applying for DACA.